 Arts & Crafts

 with Sandy Clement

 Learn the basics of machine sewing and how to troubleshoot problems while working on 2 fun projects.
-We will start by sewing an envelope pillow with a pillow insert.
+We will start by sewing an envelope pillow with pillow insert.
 We will also be making a cute and easy zippered pouch.
-The instructor will supply muslin for the pillow insert and polyester stuffing as well as the fusible fleece and zipper for the pouch.
+I will supply muslin for the pillow insert and polyester stuffing as well as the fusible fleece and zipper for the pouch.
 No need to bring fabric to the first class.
 You may bring your own machine or use one in the classroom.
 A $5.00 materials fee is payable to the instructor at the first class.

 with Rachel Romanski